MZelko82/NEG/README.md

 - **NEG_Calc.qmd:** Quarto document used to processes XY coordinate time series data into NEG time series for the total maze and by arm type (Open, Closed)
 - **XYTest.csv:** CSV file for testing NEG_Calc and to show required raw data strcture including column names
-- **MCP_Comp.qmd** Quarto document used to model and compare single and dual phase change point models to data
+- **MCP_Comp.qmd** Quarto document showing how to model and compare single and dual phase change point models to data using a simulated dataset
+- **GAM_Reg.qmd** Quarto document showing how to assess effects of interest on exploration growth using Bayesian generalised additive regression on a simulated dataset

 ## Project Description